Well sh!t, this isn't the post I was planning to write

 It's not everyone either, of course.

-There are people from my past who would absolutely cheer me on and celebrate my success (you know who you are) - but there are certain people whose faces pop up when I'm thinking of doing something that feels important to me, but may make me feel vulnerable.
-I'm pretty sure they not only wouldn't celebrate my success, they would prefer and be happier if I failed (you know who you are).
+There are people from my past who would absolutely cheer me on and celebrate my success (you know who you are).
+BUT there are certain people whose faces pop up when I'm thinking of doing something that feels important to me, but may make me feel vulnerable.
+I'm pretty sure they not only wouldn't celebrate my success, they would be happier if I failed (you know who you are).

 My particular failure fear is being fat.